Updated June 2024

 Camping

 The MN State Parks have fantastic campgrounds!
-I would say though the biggest problem is trying to actually book a campsite as they are very popular.
+The biggest problem is trying to actually book a campsite as they are very popular.
 If campsites are full, try for a non-weekend option, or keep looking at parks located further north.

 Gooseberry State Park Campground